-My “dad” left when I was 6 months old.
-His sister, his mother, and his grandfather have been in my life periodically since that date, but never to any great worth.
-I’ve not seen any of them in the flesh since I was a toddler, and despite repeated efforts to organise a meet with my so-called father, nothing ever materialised.
-I haven’t spoken to ANY of them for close to ten years.
-They never contact me, and I have long since given up on trying to pull together any resemblance of a family with them.
-It was glaringly obvious that he had his new family now – his wife, M, and his two kids, M2 and L. I no longer had a part to play in his life.
-I haven’t since that day he first walked out, before a time I could even say his name, let alone recognise his face.
+My biological father left when I was six months old.
+His sister, mother, and father have been in my life periodically since that date, but never in a substantial way.
+I’ve not seen any of them in the flesh since I was a toddler and despite repeated efforts to organise a meet with my so-called father, nothing ever materialised.
+I haven’t spoken to them for close to ten years.
+They’ve never attempted to contact me, and I’ve long since given up on trying to pull together any resemblance of a family with them.
+It was glaringly obvious that the biological father had his new family now – his wife and two kids.
+I no longer had a part to play.
+I hadn’t had a part to play since that day he first walked out, before the time I could even say his name, let alone recognise his face.

 The aunt (his sister) friend-requested me a few months ago (the posts I shared above), and it’s played on my mind ever since.
 I tried to ignore it.
-I sent her a message back, saying thanks, but no thanks.
+I sent her a message back saying thanks, but no thanks.
 I blocked her.
 She mysteriously popped up on my Instagram a few times, so I blocked her there too.
-I desperately tried to remember the names of the two step-siblings I knew I had because I wanted to block them.
-I couldn’t remember their names.
-Until this morning.
-But I didn’t want ANY of them to contact me ever again, and I knew my two siblings would be getting close to an age where they would ask questions if they hadn’t already.
-They knew about me when they were younger.
+I desperately tried to remember the names of the two step-siblings I knew I had because I wanted to block them, but I couldn’t remember their names.
+I didn’t want ANY of them to contact me ever again, and I knew my two siblings would be getting close to an age where they would ask questions if they hadn’t already.
 I could think of nothing worse than receiving a message over Facebook from one of the children who “won” the daddy war.

 Anyway, I didn’t look.
 That’s the point I’m trying to make here.
-I forgot about her message, left her blocked, and left it at that.
+I forgot about the aunt’s message, left her blocked and did nothing more.

 Bear and I were talking.
-We’d seen something on This Morning, I think, talking about absent fathers.
-Before I knew it, I’d started tapping words into Google.
-A surname there, a place name here … I found what I was looking for.
+We’d seen something on This Morning, I think, about absent fathers.
+Before I knew it, I’d started tapping words into Google — a surname there, a town or county here … I found what I was looking for.
 I knew if I looked hard enough, I’d find it.
 The reason for her getting in touch – the horrid aunt.

 My grandfather had died.
 The grandfather that had doted on me when I was a baby and tried to keep in contact after my dad walked out.
-I’m not sure where or how everyone lost touch, it was years before I knew what was going on, but I know that no one had a bad word to say about that man.
+I’m not sure where or how everyone lost touch, it was years before I knew what was going on, but I know that no one had a bad word to say about my grandfather.
+Everyone loved him.
 I loved him, apparently.
 It’s quite sad to think that when I have absolutely no clue what he even looks like.

 It gets worse.
 I read the obituary repeatedly.
 It was over an hour before I realised something else …